rosyberti/website/python-course/comments-operations-variables.md

 ## Boolean Variables

 So far in this lesson, we have only discussed numerical variables.
-There are many different types of variables (called data structures) that can be assigned to variables outside of basic numbers.
+There are many different types of data (called data structures) that can be assigned to variables outside of basic numbers.

 We explore some of the more complicated data structures in their own lessons later in this course.
 However, in this lesson we will also take a moment to discuss a special type of variable called Boolean variables.

-Boolan variables are a unique type of variable that can only have two values: True or False.
+Boolean variables are a unique type of variable that can only have two values: True or False.
 You assign these variables like this:

 ```python
 trueBoolean = True